 Overseas payments should be in sterling, your bank may charge if you use any other currency.

 |GB86BARC20051740204374||BARCGB22||HMRC General BT receipts|

 By cheque through the post

 Cheque payments should made payable to ‘HM Revenue and Customs only’ followed by your reference number.

 Send your cheque to:

 Do not fold the cheque or fasten it to other papers.

 Allow 3 working days for your payment to reach HMRC.

-If you get a return and calculate that you have nothing to pay or are due a repayment, you must still send it back to HMRC submitting a nil return.
-You may have to pay a penalty if you do not.
+If you make a return and calculate that you have nothing to pay, or are due a repayment, you must still submit it to HMRC.